-What’s an MQL?
+What’s the definition of a Marketing Qualified Lead (MQL)?
 This is one of the most important questions you need to answer as you ramp up your marketing efforts.
-Your answer doesn’t need to stay the same forever – in fact, it should change at some point – but not getting clear upfront can cause a lot of confusion, missed leads, and investment in the wrong efforts.
+Your answer doesn’t need to stay the same forever – in fact, it should change as you learn more about your audience and ICP.
+If you don't get clear on this definition upfront, you can cause a lot of confusion, missed leads, and investment in the wrong efforts.

 Remember that your ICP may lie on a spectrum.
 For example, if a lead does not fit your ICP because the company’s revenue range is too high or too low, you may still make the decision to pursue it.
 If a lead has positive signals but uses an ERP your product doesn’t integrate with, they may not be worth spending time nurturing.
 This type of lead can (and should) get disqualified by marketing.